kejsardamberg/TAF.TestlinkAdapterServer/README.md

 # Taf Testlink Adapter Server
 The TAF Testlink Adapter Server is a proxy server for pushing test case results from a TAF test execution to Testlink.
+It require some parameters to start this TAF Testlink Adapter Server, and one minor addition to your TAF tests.

+For more information about TAF, visit the TAF GitHub repo: https://github.com/claremontqualitymanagement/TestAutomationFramework

-## Usage example:
+## Usage example
+The TAF Testlink Adapter Server is started from the command line with a few parameters.

      java -jar TafTestlinkAdapterServer.jar testlinkaddress=http://mytestlinkserver:80/testlink/lib/api/xmlrpc/v1/xmlrpc.php devkey=2a861343a3dca60b876ca5b6567568de username=taftestlinkuser

 where port number is the TAF Testlink Adapter Server port number for TAF to connect to, also stated as the TCP port in the URL given as a run settings parameter in the TAF test run (e.g. http://localhost:8080/taftestlinkadapter).
 Default TCP port is 80.
 The important part is that it should not be a port in use already, by Testlink or other web server.

-This server is used as a proxy between a Testlink server and a TAF test automation.
-It require some parameters to start this TAF Testlink Adapter Server, and one minor addition to your TAF tests.

 ## How this adapter works
 The TAF test automation has a build in test runner and test listener.
 When a test run is finished a check is performed if the test run settings parameter called:

     TestRun.setSettingsValue(Settings.SettingParameters.URL_TO_TESTLINK_ADAPTER, "http://127.0.0.1:2221/taftestlinkadapter");

-is changed from its original value (for the record: It is meant to substitute the address and port to your own ones in the line above).If it is actively set to something other than its default value an attempt to push the test result to the TAF Testlink Adapter Server will be performed.
+If this settings value is changed from its original value (for the record: It is meant to substitute the address and port to your own ones in the line above).If it is actively set to something other than its default value an attempt to push the test result to the TAF Testlink Adapter Server will be performed.

 The TAF Testlink Adapter Server has a few REST interfaces, and can display a few web pages.